Ano nga ba ang Maintaining Balance in Bank Accounts?

 Bakit merong penalty of 300 pesos or more every month kapag hindi na-maintain ang maintaining balance na nire-require ng bank sa dalawang magkasunod na buwan or for 2 consecutive months?

 Maintaining Balance is the Minimum Average Daily Balance we should have in our savings account or checking account every month.

 Why is there a Maintaining Balance requirement?

 The banks say they spend money to handle our accounts and maintain our bank records, so they must make some profit from our accounts, and therefore, according to them, we should maintain a certain minimum amount of money in our accounts.

 The banks check our balances, not everyday, but every end of the month.
 They compute the average balance for 30 days or 31 days of the month — that’s why it’s called Monthly Average Daily Balance (MADB).

 They consider the end-of-day balance.
 If our balance in the morning is 10,000 pesos, and at the end of the day, our balance is 15,000 pesos, they consider 15,000 pesos.

 If the required Maintaining Balance is 2,000 pesos, do we need to have 2,000 pesos in our account everyday?

-But we can have less than 2,000 pesos in our accounts some days, as long as we deposit much more than 2,000 pesos in other days, so that when the MADB is computed at the end of the month, the MADB is still 2,000 pesos or more.
+But we can have less than 2,000 pesos in our accounts some days, as long as we deposit much more than 2,000 pesos in other days, so that when the MADB is computed at the end of the month, the MADB comes out to be 2,000 pesos or more.

 Your savings account has a balance of 2,000 pesos.